cjcorc10/cjcorc10.github.io/_posts/2021-03-08-blog-post-title-from-file-name.md

-Going to administrator we find the Joomla login page
+Going to administrator we find the Joomla login page:

 ![image](https://user-images.githubusercontent.com/79766677/187802487-d4443e19-4efd-4dcf-936f-d6ab30005040.png)

+Now we need to find a way to get the version of Joomla to check for any known vulnerabilities.

+Going back to the gobuster scan we notice that some text files were found (README, LICENSE, and htacccess) and we can find the version of Joomla in the README.txt file.

+###Exploit-DB